A. Instructions to Examination Candidates

 - No papers, used or unused, must be removed from the examination hall.
 You may take your own question paper with you unless otherwise instructed.

 - You are to stay in the examination hall until the Chief Invigilator has given the permission to leave.
 Do NOT talk until you are outside of the examination hall.

 - You are responsible to ensure that your answer scripts are submitted at the end of the examination.
 If you are present for the examination and do not submit your answer script, you will be deemed to have sat for and failed the examination concerned.
-Any unauthorised removal of answer script or part of answer script from the examination hall would deem the answer script as null and void.
+Any unauthorised removal of answer script or part of answer script from the examination hall would render the answer script null and void.

 Types of Examination

 - Candidates are to comply with the use of reference materials allowed for the different types of examination as follows:

 - Closed Book: No reference materials, in whatever format, are allowed.